wheelercj/note-splitter/docs/dev-env.md

 ├── docs                # Files for documentation (.md and .rst) and for configuration.
 │   └── images          # Images used in the documentation and/or the README.
 └── src
-    ├── note_splitter   # Source code for Note Splitter.
+    ├── note_splitter   # Note Splitter's source code.
     │   └── resources   # Note Splitter's icon files.
-    └── tests           # Automated tests.
+    └── tests           # Automated and manual tests.
-        └── assets      # Files used in automated and manual tests.
+        └── assets      # Files used by automated and manual tests.
 ```

 ## further reading